zencart/documentation/content/user/Payment/payment.md

 ---
-title: Payment
+title: Payment Modules
-category: modules
+category: payment
-weight: 10
+weight: 1
 ---

 Zen Cart has a number of built-in payment modules which allow you to charge for your order in various ways: